Symmetry breaking operators for strongly spherical reductive pairs: Introduction

 \begin{coralph}[{see Corollary~\ref{cor:GPConjecture}}] Assume that $(G,H)$ is a multiplicity one pair, where we additionally assume $p=q$ or $p=q+1$ in the case of indefinite orthogonal or unitary groups.
 Then, if both $\pi_{\xi,\lambda}$ and $\tau_{\eta,\nu}$ are irreducible we have

 \end{coralph}

 For $(G,H)=(\SO(n+1,\CC),\SO(n,\CC))$ this proves the local Gross--Prasad conjecture~\cite[Conjecture 11.5]{GP92} at the Archimedean place $k=\CC$ (see Conjecture~\ref{conj:GrossPrasadComplex}).
+We remark that the Gross--Prasad conjecture has been extended by several people to the case of reducible principal series, for which we cannot make precise statements in the generality discussed in this paper.
 We expect that our results also provide some information towards the local Gross--Prasad conjecture at the Archimedean place $k=\RR$ where one considers the pairs $(G,H)=(\SO(p,q+1),\SO(p,q))$.
 However, for real groups it will be necessary to also consider principal series representations induced from more general cuspidal parabolic subgroups.
 We hope to return to this topic in a future work.